iBridges-for-iRODS/iBridges/docs/source/irods_search.rst

         from ibridges import search_data
 	    search_data(session, path=IrodsPath(session, "dataobj_name"))

-The result is a list of paths that indicate the locations of the found collections and data objects.
+The result is a list of iRODS paths that indicate the locations of the found collections and data objects.

 To find all subcollections and dataobjects in a collection use the `%` as wildcard: